by Robert Long | May 15, 2026 | eCommerce Blog, Online Business

 Frequently Asked Questions About Growing a Business Online in Ireland

+Do small businesses in Ireland need a website?
 Yes.
 Even small local businesses benefit from having a professional website.
 Most customers now search online before contacting a business, and a website allows you to showcase your services, build trust, and make it easy for customers to reach you.
 A well-designed website also improves your visibility in Google search results and supports other marketing efforts such as advertising and social media.

+What is local SEO, and why does it matter?
 Local SEO is the process of improving your online presence so that people in your area can find your business when they search online.
 For Ireland-based businesses, this includes optimising your website, improving your Google Business Profile, collecting reviews, and ensuring your business information is consistent across online directories.
 Strong local SEO helps businesses appear in Google Maps and location-based searches.

+How long does it take for SEO to work?
 SEO usually takes several months to produce noticeable results.
 While some improvements can have an immediate impact, most SEO strategies work gradually as search engines recognise improvements to your website and online presence.
 Businesses that consistently invest in SEO tend to see steady growth in website traffic and enquiries over time.

+Is Google Ads worth it for local businesses?
 Google Ads can be very effective for local businesses, particularly those offering services where customers are actively searching for help.
 Businesses such as plumbers, electricians, accountants, and repair services often see strong results because their ads appear when people are ready to contact someone immediately.

+What is the biggest mistake small businesses make online?
 One of the most common mistakes is relying entirely on social media without having a proper website.
 Social media platforms are useful for promotion, but a website provides full control over your content, helps you rank in search engines, and gives customers a central place to learn about your services.

+How can an Irish business get started with digital marketing?
 The best starting point is usually to improve your website and optimise your Google Business Profile.
 From there, businesses can expand into local SEO, content marketing, and targeted advertising campaigns.
 Even small improvements to these areas can significantly increase visibility and enquiries.

 If you're planning to start an Ecommerce online business, you are probably wondering how much it will cost.